 Unitary authorities and counties effectively create a contiguous layer of administrative units throughout the whole of Great Britain.
+They represent single-tier administrations with responsibility for all areas of local government.

 The coastline and associated items

 Extent of the realm (EOR)